- Device drivers

 We also discuss how IT Professionals can use Software Update Services, such as Windows Update and Automatic Updates.

 Important This content is designed for an advanced computer user.
 We recommend that only advanced users and administrators download updates from the Windows Update Catalog.
-If you are not an advanced user or an administrator, please visit the following Microsoft Web site to download updates directly:
+If you are not an advanced user or an administrator, visit the following Microsoft Web site to download updates directly:

 Steps to download updates from the Windows Update Catalog